callumjones/callumjones.github.io/README.md

 ## Working Papers

+- Deeds Not Words: Inflation in the United States, Japan and Chile (with Mariano Kulish and Juan Pablo Nicolini)

 - [Nonlinear Dynamics in Menu Cost Economies?
 Evidence from U.S. Data](./files/bbjm_short.pdf) (with Andres Blanco, Corina Boar and Virgiliu Midrigan)

 - [The Inflation Accelerator](./files/paper_v1.pdf) (with Andres Blanco, Corina Boar and Virgiliu Midrigan)